rdibella/Test-Dev-Workshop/README.md

 **Key Objectives**:

-- Learn how to use the SQL Developer Data Import Wizard
+- Learn how to use the SQL Developer
-- Learn how to upload files to the OCI Object Storage
-- Learn how to define object store credentials for ATP
 - Learn how to create tables in your database
-- Learn how to load data from the Object Store

 **[Click here to run Lab 4](Lab4.md)**